Content Harmony SEO Content Optimization Tool Review 2026: Is It Worth It?

 4. Competitor outline and heading analysis

-Content Harmony’s outline analysis is meant to help you scan how competitor pages are structured and borrow the best patterns while building a better outline.
+Content Harmony’s outline analysis is meant to help you scan how top-ranking pages are structured and borrow the best patterns while building a better outline.

 Best practice

-• Then rewrite headings in your own language and add sections competitors can’t write (case studies, processes, data, screenshots, expert commentary).
+• Then rewrite headings in your own language and add sections competitors can’t write, like case studies, internal data, screenshots, expert commentary, or process steps

 5. Questions analysis (PAA and beyond)